• Skip to main content

 How More Sleep Will Make Your Child a Better Athlete

 The results are backed by science.
 It’s free and has no negative side effects.
-So why are so many young athletes not getting enough of this wonder drug to help make them better athletes?
-That’s right, a little Pip asleepknown training secret that many ELITE athletes have been taking advantage of for quite some time…lots and lots of SLEEP!
+So why are so many young athletes not getting enough of this wonder drug?
+That’s right; sleep – the training secret ELITE athletes have been taking advantage of for quite some time…lots and lots of SLEEP!

 Other incredible ways sleep helps your child.